wangxizhe2017/changes_for_mm/README.md

 Everything should be in xizhe.dataloader,

-and all the code inside should NOT import anything from mmdet.datasets in canse of circle import.
+and all the code inside should NOT import anything from mmdet.datasets in canse of mutual import.

-##### If any data_loader class is self-defined,
+##### If any DataLoader class is self-defined,

 mmdet.datasets.builder.py